LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 New Zealand’s South Island is full of amazing and beautiful landscapes.
-With stunning mountains and crystal blue, glacially-fed lakes, there isn’t a shortage of breathtaking scenery.
+With stunning mountains and crystal blue, glacially fed lakes, there isn’t a shortage of breathtaking scenery.
 While Lake Tekapo may not have the notoriety that some of the more well-known spots on the South Island have, it isn’t for a lack of beauty.
 On the contrary, it happens to be one of the South Island’s most beautiful landscapes.

 While most visitors who come to Lake Tekapo do so to marvel at its beauty, there is also an abundance of things to do in the area.
 In addition to being a great place to go hiking and kayaking, the area is also one of the best places in the world to stargaze at night.
 In fact, Lake Tekapo is world-renown for its clear and dark nighttime skies.
 The lake is also just a short drive from Mount Cook National Park, which makes it a great stop on your way to the park from Christchurch.

-In this guide, I am going to give you all of the information you need to plan a successful trip to Lake Tekapo on New Zealand’s South Island.
-I cover the best times to visit and the best ways to get there so that you can maximize what you are able to see and do on your trip.
+In this Lake Tekapo guide, I am going to give you all of the information you need to plan a successful trip to Lake Tekapo on New Zealand’s South Island.
+I cover the best times to visit and the best ways to get there so that you can maximize what you can see and do on your trip.
 In addition, I outline the top things to see and do while you are there and where the best places to stay and eat are.
 With this information in hand, you can be confident that your trip to Lake Tekapo will be one that you remember for the rest of your life.

 |At A Glance|